YanliLi27/IFA/README.md

                  batch_size=batch_size,  # for acceleration
-                 select_category=target_category,  # default to be 0, the target category in your task rescale='norm',  # ['norm', 'tanh']  different method for calibration and rescaling remove_minus_flag=True,  # If only keep the values above 0 in orginal weighted heatmaps scale_ratio=1,  # for better visualization
+                 select_category=target_category,  # default to be 0, the target category in your task rescale='norm',  # ['norm', 'tanh']  different method for calibration and rescaling remove_minus_flag=False,  # If only keep the values above 0 in orginal weighted heatmaps scale_ratio=1,  # for better visualization
                  feature_selection='all',  # ['reverse_diff_top', 'max', 'top', 'diff_top', 'freq', 'index', 'all'] if select features for visualization feature_selection_ratio=1.0,  # The ratio of selected features/all features